-As noted above and in the statement of activities, the cost of all governmental activities during the fiscal year ended September 30, 2022 was \$3,244,496.
+As noted above and in the statement of activities, the cost of all governmental activities during the fiscal year ended September 30, 2024 was \$452,095.
 The costs of the District's activities were funded by program revenues.
-Program revenues were comprised of assessments and Developer contributions.
-The remainder of the current fiscal year revenue includes interest revenue.
-In total, expenses, increased from the prior fiscal year as a result of conveyance of infrastructure.
+Program revenues were comprised of assessments and investment earnings.